 The point here is that while some plans may play fair, many do not.
 They lure you in with zero or cheap premiums and offers of free gym memberships, and then make getting the help you need difficult and expensive.

 What this means is that the “good deal” you thought you had might turn out to be a very costly headache at a time when you least need to have more problems than you already do!

 Medicare, Medigap and Part D Costs

-People who choose to purchase a combination of Medicare, Medigap, and Part D are going to appear to pay more than those who choose MA plans, but this isn’t always the case.
+People who choose to purchase a combination of Original Medicare, Medigap, and Part D are going to appear to pay more than those who choose MA plans, but this isn’t always the case.

 Much depends on their geographical location, and the Medigap and Part D plans they choose to purchase.

 There are numerous companies that offer Medigap plans.
 Each offers the same exact plans, but their costs can vary from company to company.
 Clients get to choose from a menu of benefits, and this is what determines how much they pay.